rwieruch/blog_robinwieruch_content/react-express-stripe-payment.md

 {{% chapter_header "Make your first Payment" "stripe-react-payment" %}}

 All the implementation is done.
 Now it is about testing it.
 When you start backend and frontend, your applications should run on the localhost ports 8080 and 3000.
-Open up the backend application and verify that it is running on http://localhost:8080/.
-Open up the frontend application on http://localhost:3000/ and charge money with one of Stripe's {{% a_blank "test credit cards" "https://stripe.com/docs/testing#cards" %}}.
+Open up the backend application and verify that it is running on the URL localhost:8080.
+Open up the frontend application on the URL localhost:3000 and charge money with one of Stripe's {{% a_blank "test credit cards" "https://stripe.com/docs/testing#cards" %}}.
 One of these credit cards could be:

 * Email: Any Email
 * Number: 4242 4242 4242 4242